grantila/core-types/README.md

 ## tuple type

 The `TupleType` describes specific-length arrays where each position has a specific type.
-It matches the tuple types `[...]` in `TypeScript` and is an `Array` in JavaScript and JSON.
+It matches the tuple type `[A, B, ...]` in `TypeScript` and is an `Array` in JavaScript and JSON.

 The element type `T` for `const` and `enum` is `[...any-json-types]`, i.e. tuples of JSON-compatible types defined by the `NodeType` in the required `elementTypes` and `additionalItems`.

+The extra and required properties for `TupleType` are `elementTypes`, `minItems` and `additionalItems`.

-`elementTypes` is defined as `[...NodeType]` and describes the valid types for each position in the tuple for the required tuple elements.
+`elementTypes` is defined as `[...NodeType]` and describes the valid types for each position in the tuple for the required and individually typed optional tuple elements.

+`minItems` is an integer (TypeScript/JavaScript number) defining the minimum required elements and must not be negative.
+If this is greater than the number of `elementTypes`, although valid in core-types per se, some conversions will limit it to the size of `elementTypes`.

 `additionalProperties` is used to describe optional extra elemenents.
 It is defined as `boolean | NodeType`.
 When this is `false`, no additional elements are allowed, and if `true` elements are allowed of any type (`AnyType`).
 Otherwise additional elemenets are allowed of the defined `NodeType`.